 You can’t send a letter without a photo – the photo is the best part!
 I make photo cards every year, whether on Snapfish, Shutterfly, using Canva.com or.. if money is tight, I’ll just print out a 4×6 and get 100 of them printed off to tuck in the letter.

 Friends and family need to see how much your kids have grown.
-Lord knowns it’s a challenge for me to get mine to stand still so make it a silly family picture – if that’s what helps them stand still for a few seconds.
+Lord knowns it’s a challenge for me to get mine to stand or sit still so make it a silly family picture – if that’s what helps them stand still for a few seconds.

 My biggest tip of all?
 Be creative with your letter – change it up from the norm.
 Instead of the typical paragraph form letter that talks about each personality, run wild with it.